PranavBhatt-pb/PranavBhatt-pb/README.md

 ### 👨‍💻 About Me

-I am a **Computer Science and Engineering graduate** focused on Software engineering, AI and Machine learning, Data Science/Analytics.
+I am a **Computer Science and Engineering graduate (B.Tech, 2024)** focused on Software engineering, AI and Machine learning, Data Science/Analytics.

 - 🎓 **Academic Foundation:** B.Tech in Computer Science & Engineering (2020–2024) with deep emphasis on Intelligent Tech and Computer Science.
 - 🔬 **Current Research Focus:** Machine learning, A.I. systems and computer vision.